Life in the monastery

 Stages in monasticism

-A man who is getting used to monastic life but has not yet given any vows to remain in a monastery.
+Novice is a man who is getting used to monastic life but has not yet given any vows to remain in a monastery.
 The hegoumen (abbot) gives the novice blessing (permission) to wear undercassock when he has been in the monastery for approximately one year.

-A monastic who has not yet recited monastic vows, but who has been tonsured and blessed to wear, in addition to the undercassock worn also by novices, also the outer cassock and a veiled hat called klobuki.
+Rassophore is a monastic who has not yet recited monastic vows, but who has been tonsured and blessed to wear, in addition to the undercassock worn also by novices, also the outer cassock and a veiled hat called klobuki.

 Monk (small scheme)

-A monastic who has given vows to live in humility, poverty and celibacy.
+Monk is a monastic who has given vows to live in humility, poverty and celibacy.
 As a sign of new life, the monk is given a new name.
 In addition to the monastic clothes given to novices and rassophore monks, he is also vested in a long cape worn in church, which is called mantia.
 A monk who has been ordained a priest is called hieromonk, and a monk who has been ordained a deacon is called hierodeacon.

 Scheme monk (great scheme)

-In the Slavic tradition, usually monks who are elderly and spiritually advanced are tonsured to the great scheme.
+In the Slavic tradition, scheme monks are usually monks who are elderly and spiritually advanced are tonsured to the great scheme.
 A monk of the great scheme is liberated from all tasks in the community, like divine services, work and common meals, and they are allowed to make up their own daily schedule, dedicated only to prayer.
 The monks of the great scheme wear a hooded cloth, which is a worn on top of the other monastic clothes.

 The title of an archimandrite can be given to the head of a monastery, hegoumen, or to some revered hieromonk.